Table of Contents

 The scale length on the C7 SP is 25.6 inches (650 mm), the nut width is 2 inches (50.8 mm), and the 12th fret width is 2.44 inches (62 mm).
 It has 19 frets, and the 12th fret is marked by two dots on the side of the neck.

-That is made of nickel-silver, which is a type of metal combination that is often used to make guitar frets.
-Their height and position are carefully set to make sure they sound good and are easy to play.
+That is made of nickel-silver, a type of metal combination often used to make guitar frets.
+Their height and position are carefully set to ensure they sound good and are easy to play.
 They are then put into holes in the fretboard.

 No Pickup

 The Cordoba C7 SP doesn’t come with a pickup out of the box.
 But there is a Cutaway Electric (CE) version of the acoustic guitar if you want a C7 SP with a pickup.
-It has a Fishman Presys II pickup system, which has a piezo pickup under the saddle and a preamp with a tuner built-in.
-When the guitar is connected to an amplifier or PA system, the sound should be crisp and natural, thanks to the pickup system.
+It has a Fishman Presys II pickup system with a piezo pickup under the saddle and a preamp with a tuner built-in.
+The sound should be crisp and natural when the guitar is connected to an amplifier or PA system, thanks to the pickup system.

 The pickup system also has a built-in tuner and a preamp with tone controls.
 The preamp lets you change the volume, tone, and balance between the piezo and microphone pickups, and the tuner makes sure you’re always in tune.